-The actual operating surplus of \$5,000 was better than the planned budgeted deficit by \$192,000.
+The actual operating surplus of \$3.3m was better than the planned budgeted deficit by \$6m.
 The major components of this favourable result are explained below.

-Total comprehensive revenue received for the year was \$8.1m above budget.
+Total comprehensive revenue received for the year was \$9.8m above budget.
 The major items contributing to this variance were:

-- a.
-Government grants were \$5m above budget due to a one off grant of \$5m received from the Ministry for the Environment for the Whakamana te Waituna project. - b.
-Other revenue was \$2.2m above budget mainly due to insurance recoveries of \$1.6m. - c.
-Other gains/(losses) was over budget by \$938,000 due to higher than expected investment returns and gain on sale of property.
+- Government grants were \$4.8m above budget due to funding received for Mid Dome, Climate Resilience and Jobs 4 Nature projects. - b.
+Other revenue was \$1.9m above budget mainly due to local contributions for flood repairs and insurance recoveries - c.
+Other gains/(losses) were over budget by \$3m due to higher than expected unrealised investment returns.

-Actual operating expenditure was \$8m above budget primarily due to:
+Actual operating expenditure was \$3.8m above budget primarily due to:

-- d.
-Employee expenses were below budget by \$624,000 mainly due to non salary costs being below budget. - e.
+- Lemployee expenses were below budget by \$1.7m mainly due to vacancies and unfilled positions. - e.
 Depreciation expense was less than budget due to the overprovision for depreciation in the budget. - f.
-Finance costs were \$21,000 above budget due to the extra use of bank overdraft facilities during the year. - g.
-Other expenses were above budget by \$8.7m.
-Of this amount, \$5m was a one off expenditure for the Ministry for the Environment grant received.
-Most of the balance of the expense increase was due to Waiau flooding in December 2019 and the February 2020 Civil Defence Emergency with associated flood damage.
+Finance costs were \$37k under budget due to the decreased use of bank overdraft facilities during the year. - B. Other expenses were above budget by \$5.7m.
+Of this amount, \$3m was expenditure for the Mid Dome project.
+Most of the balance of the expense increase was due to river works expenditure as a result of the carry forward work from the February 2020 floods.